 The cash price for insulins can range anywhere from $120 to $600 a month.
 At the moment, there are no generic insulins on the market, but we do have what are called biosimilars.
 Without getting too technical, biosimilars are close – but not identical – versions of a biologic.
 Since insulin medications are made out of living cells, they are slightly different and aren’t deemed therapeutically equivalent, or interchangeable, by the FDA.
 Where the FDA allows a generic manufacturer to move a chemical drug to market without additional research, biosimilars must go through deeper regulatory scrutiny before approval.
 They are also harder and more expensive to manufacture.
 For more information about biosimilars, see our previous blog post here.

-Unfortunately, biosimilars, unlike generic drugs, they rarely provide any savings to consumers.
+Unfortunately, biosimilars, unlike generic drugs, rarely provide any savings to consumers.
 You may remember the first insulin biosimilar that was approved in 2015 – Basaglar.
 Basaglar is manufactured as the ‘follow on’ to Sanofi’s Lantus, with the same active ingredient – insulin glargine.
 When Basaglar was first approved, many were hopeful that it would help to bring down insulin prices and reshape insulin insurance coverage.
 However, prices for Basaglar remain high; current prices are around $234, and few changes have been made to insulin coverage by insurers.

 So how can I save on Humalog?